 First let’s look at setting our resolutions and how to stay motivated.
-Tempting as it is to daydream of a ‘life-nailing’ 2018 version of yourself (especially if the current version is slightly tubby and tired), let’s be honest, the ‘You 2.0’ might not magically appear so maybe we need to be realistic...
+Tempting as it is to daydream of a ‘life-nailing’ version of yourself, let’s be honest, the ‘You 2.0’ might not magically appear – so maybe we need to be realistic...

 For example, something that you can record, like inches lost, or a fitness achievement like being able to do 15 Burpees.
 Plan them out across the calendar – breaking your long term goals into bite-size mini projects.